pesos/grofer/README.md

       --config string   config file (default is $HOME/.grofer.yaml) -c, --cpuinfo         Info about the CPU Load over all CPUs -h, --help            help for grofer
-  -r, --refresh int32   Overall stats UI refreshes rate in milliseconds greater than 1000 (default 1000) -t, --toggle          Help message for toggle
+  -r, --refresh uint    Overall stats UI refreshes rate in milliseconds greater than 1000 (default 1000) -t, --toggle          Help message for toggle

 Use "grofer [command] --help" for more information about a command.